marcelotduarte/cx_Freeze/doc/src/keywords.rst

 They allow configuring the build process for a Python distribution or adding metadata via a ``setup.py`` script placed at the root of your project.

-The keyword ``executables`` is required, while all of inherited keywords are optional; you do not have to supply them unless you need the associated ``cx_Freeze`` feature.
+The keyword ``executables`` is required, while all inherited keywords are optional; you do not have to supply them unless you need the associated ``cx_Freeze`` feature.